extrasmiles/NBT-Dupe-Checker/README.md

-# NBT-ItemData
+# NBT-ItemData.
 A 1.8.9 Minecraft Forge Mod for Hypixel Skyblock which adds a Dupe Checker to Skyblock
-# NBT Dupe checker
+# NBT Dupe checker.

 ### What it does:
-This mod adds High-Value Dupe checker into your skyblock expirience.
+This mod adds High-Value Dupe checker into your skyblock experience.
 ![image](https://user-images.githubusercontent.com/87954549/161400582-dc79f4cc-b46c-46f6-9e94-21bae374eb03.png)

 ### NBT Dupe Checker Download:

-A side mod of Skytils/Sbe, A amazing Dupe Checker. although SBE and Skyitls are better in different aspects, NBT is better overall for dupe checking, as skytils and SBE's api lacks in quality.
+A side mod of Skytils/Sbe, An amazing Dupe Checker. although SBE and Skytils are better in different aspects, NBT is better overall for dupe checking, as skytils and SBE's api lacks in quality.

 This side mod can be downloaded [HERE](https://cdn.discordapp.com/attachments/937147258217054229/966821338922754128/NBTitemData-1.1.1.jar)

-### DISCLAIMER
+### DISCLAIMER.
 [I] SKYTILS WILL OVERRIDE THE FEATURES OF THIS MOD, IN MOST CASES SKYTILS WILL NOT WORK [I] In Order for this mod to work properly, you will have to delete BSMOD / Skytils.